logsem/gitrees/INTRO.md

 # Intro

-Guarded Interaction Trees (GITrees) are a framework for providing semantics for higher-order programming languages with complex effects, such as concurrency, higher-order store, and I/O. One of the goals of the framework is to provide a direct translation for higher-order constructions.
-The intention is to use it as an alternative or augmentation to providing operational semantics.
+Guarded Interaction Trees (GITrees) are a framework for providing semantics for higher-order programming languages with complex effects such as concurrency, higher-order store, and I/O. One of the goals of the framework is to provide a direct translation for higher-order constructions.
+The intention is to use it as a composable alternative for providing operational semantics.

-In this document, we provide a description of the framework and short descriptions of two case studies.
+In this document, we provide a description of the framework and two short case studies.
 This document also describes an extension for concurrency and reasoning rules about atomic operations in GITrees.

-The document assumes familiarity with the Iris framework and recommends skimming through Sections 1–6 of [Modular Denotational Semantics for Effects with Guarded Interaction Trees](https://doi.org/10.1145/3632854).
+The document assumes familiarity with the Iris framework.
+We recommend skimming through Sections 1–6 of [Modular Denotational Semantics for Effects with Guarded Interaction Trees](https://doi.org/10.1145/3632854).